Hampster Dance

+Screen capture of the original web page.

-The Hampster Dance is one of the earliest Internet memes.
-Created in 1997 by Canadian art student Deidre LaCarte as a GeoCities page, the dance features rows of animated GIFs of hamsters and other rodents dancing in various ways to a sped-up sample from the song "Whistle-Stop", written and performed by Roger Miller for the 1973 Walt Disney Productions film Robin Hood.
+Hampster Dance is one of the earliest Internet memes.
+Created in 1997 by Canadian art student Deidre LaCarte as a GeoCities page, the page features rows of animated GIFs of hamsters and other rodents dancing in various ways to a sped-up sample from the song "Whistle-Stop", written and performed by Roger Miller for the 1973 Walt Disney Productions film Robin Hood.
 In 2005, CNET named the Hampster Dance the number-one Web fad.